Sport Management Testimonials

 I look back proudly on my decision to attend Fisher and know it prepared me for my career in sports.
 I continue to put to use the knowledge I learned and skills I developed.
 I often catch myself teaching others some of the finer points like placing the name tag on the right side of your chest or how to offer a proper handshake.
 I strongly encourage those looking to enter the sport industry to attend Fisher knowing that in four years you will gain a superior education.

-Nate is the Vice President of Sales and Assistant General Manager for the Rochester Rattlers (MLL).
+Nate Synder is the Vice President of Sales and Assistant General Manager for the Rochester Rattlers (MLL).